luciotato/LiteScript/devel/source/v0.7/Validate.lite.md

 #### method processAppendTo()
 when target is '.c' we do not allow treating classes as namespaces so an "append to namespace classX" should throw an error

+      if this.constructor isnt Grammar.AppendToDeclaration, return //namespace extends append-to

 get referenced class/namespace